 The use of field data for decision making and integration into operations will transform horticulture into a data-enabled industry – changing the focus from manual labour to transferable expert knowledge and skills.

-The Ministry of Business, Innovation and Employment is hitting the road next month to present a series of information sessions for the 2019 Endeavour Fund around the country.
+The is hitting the next month to present a series of information sessions for the 2019 Endeavour Fund around the country.